ben-ha/gdbface/README.md

 	1. ./gdbface <path to program> <arguments>
 	2. ./gdbface -p <pid>

-		Note: Compile your program with -g flag
+	Note: Compile your program with -g flag for best results

 ## License